lk-geimfari/lk-geimfari.github.io/_posts/2020-09-27-ten-books-which-i-read-this-year.md

 I’m not gonna lie, I didn’t finish this book yet, but I have to include it to this article because I’ve learned a lot about the Phoenix Framework from this book.
 I’ve read about plugs, endpoints, request/response lifecycle, ecto, channels, and so on.

 ## The Little Ecto Cookbook

 Well, since I learn Phoenix it makes sense for me to read about Ecto too.
-I’ve learned this book to know how to work with databases through the stateless language, where you can’t use habitual ORM.
+I've read this book to know how to work with databases through the stateless language, where you can't use habitual ORM.

 **Link**: [Read](https://dashbit.co/ebooks/the-little-ecto-cookbook)<br>
 **Authors**: [Dashbit](https://dashbit.co/)